How Worker Misclassification Impacts Independent Contractors

-The IRS estimates that millions of workers have been misclassified, and according to state-level studies, 10-20% of employers misclassify at least one worker as an independent contractor.
+The IRS estimates that millions of workers have been misclassified, and according to state-level studies, 10-30% of employers misclassify their employees as independent contractors.
 While some misclassification is unintentional due to lack of understanding about laws regarding worker classification, sometimes it is done deliberately to reduce labor costs, and avoid paying state and federal payroll taxes.

 In this series, we’ll explore the cost of misclassification on businesses, independent contractors, and the government.

-Defining whether or not a worker is an independent contractor or an employee can be complicated.
+Defining whether or not a worker is an independent contractor or an employee is not a straightforward question.
 If you dig into the nuances of the laws, tests, and guidelines surrounding independent contractor classification, it quickly becomes apparent that they differ from one to the next and can be interpreted in a variety of ways.
 A worker could be seen as a contractor from one perspective, but as an employee from another.

 Luckily, there are many things organizations can do to avoid misclassifying workers.
 First, it is important to be aware of independent contractor rights, and what differentiates an independent contractor from an employee.
 As a general guideline, independent contractors should be engaged to complete a specific project with clearly defined success metrics and a start and end date, contractors should maintain control over when, where, and how they work, and contractors should not perform the same work as employees.